gaya3arul/AzureML-MLOps/Exercise_starter_files/README.md

 **Step 6: Consuming Model Endpoint**

-The endpoint.py script has been run to interact with the trained model.
-For this the scoring_uri and key have been modified to match the deployed service.
+Once the best model is deployed, I consume its endpoint using the endpoint.py script provided where I replace the values of scoring_uri and key to match the corresponding values that appear in the Consume tab of the endpoint:

 Updated the endpoint.py to having correct scoring uri and key:
 ![updating-scoring-uri-key](https://github.com/gaya3arul/operationalize-azure-ml-proj-2/blob/main/Exercise_starter_files/screenshots/updating-scoring-uri-key.png)